BYODKM/nondestructive-reset.css/README.md

 }
 ```

-These are totally destructive methods.
+These are totally _destructive_ methods.
 And the result is terrible.
+We need a better way.

 ### How about this way?